rkonoplev/dniester/docs/en/GLOSSARY.md

     to another.
 Extract (read data from source), Transform (convert data to fit target system), Load (write data to target system).

+-   **Makefile**: A utility that automates the compilation and building of software from source code.
+It uses a `Makefile` to define rules and dependencies between files, simplifying the execution of complex command sequences.

+-   **DTO (Data Transfer Object)**: An object used to transfer data between application layers or between an application and a client.
+It is designed to encapsulate data and reduce the number of calls to remote interfaces.

+-   **XSS (Cross-Site Scripting)**: A type of web security vulnerability that enables attackers to inject malicious client-side scripts into web pages viewed by other users.

 ---

 ## Backend & Java Specific Terms